 How Parallel Helps Founders Navigate Headcount Uncertainty

-Scenario modeling: Test different hiring paths in real time—pause, accelerate, or reshuffle headcount—and instantly see the impact on burn, runway, and revenue.
+• Scenario modeling: Test different hiring paths, pause, accelerate, or reshuffle headcount, and see the impact on burn, runway, and revenue.

 Turn Your Financial Uncertainties Into Confidence